NCATSTranslator/ui-be/README.md

 ## Running Locally with Docker

-- Install the docker enginer for your environment
+- Install the docker engine for your environment
 - `./build-docker-container.sh -b main -f main`
 - `docker run --rm -d -p8386:8386 translator-app`
 - Point your browser to `http://localhost:8386/`